paulgasbarra/react-technical-pokemon/completed/README.md

 ## Broken Pokedex

-On the way to home to Pallet Town, Ash dropped his pokedex.
+On the way home to Pallet Town, Ash dropped his pokedex.

-Some parts of it still work, but we need to restore this dex before the big tournament.
+Some parts of it still work, but we need to restore this Pokedex before the big tournament.
 The 'dex should return a list of pokemon to choose from.
 Selecting on a pokemon will display it's name, picture and abilities in the sidebar.

-API Info:
+### API Info

 - "https://pokeapi.co/api/v2/pokemon" will return a list "results" consisting of 20 pokemon objects containing a 'name' and a 'url'
   - example {name: 'bulbasaur', url: "https://pokeapi.co/api/v2/pokemon/1" }